 Here in this chapter, we will go over the article – piece by piece (with our own comments) and allow the reader to decide if it is fantasy or fact.
 Please keep in mind that it was supposed to have been a first-hand-account of what actually happened, by people who were (allegedly) there at the time.

 10.1 – ABOUT THE AUTHOR; WILLIAM D. BUSH

 Detective Chief W.D.
 Bush (Tampa, Florida)

 William D. Bush - (Inside Detective magazine 1938)

-In addition we know that W.D.
-Bush was a spinner of tall tails, a man who loved the spotlight.
+In addition, we know that W.D.
+Bush was a spinner of tall tales, a man who loved the spotlight.
 So much so that even to this day (from the grave you can sort of say), he is being quoted and brought out as a character in works of dramatized (historical) fiction.
-Example, he is one of the characters in the 2006 novel about the Tampa Fla., mobster Charlie Wall – “The White Shadow” by Ace Atkins.
+Example, he is one of the characters in the 2006 novel about the Tampa, Fla., mobster Charlie Wall – “The White Shadow” by Ace Atkins.